CarbonPackages/Carbon.Pipeline/Readme.md

 }
 ```

-If you a poor person and have to support Internet Explorer, you have to edit your `.browserslistrc`.
+If you are a poor person and have to support Internet Explorer, you must edit your `.browserslistrc`.
-If a browser starting with `ie ` is found, the target `es5` gets activated.
+If a browser starting with `ie` is found, the target `es5` gets activated.

 ```
 defaults